Daniel-Chender/CVB-Mapping/readme.md

 # CVB-Mapping

 ## 1. Introduction
-This repo is the official implementation of 'Fine-grained Attributes Mapping of Individual Buildings from Street-view and Satellite Imagery', including a part of the dataset and benchmarks established in our study.
-The whole dataset and the code of cross-view matching algorithm will be released later.
+This repo is the official implementation of 'Fine-grained Attributes Mapping of Individual Buildings from Street-view and Satellite Imagery', including a part of the dataset established in our study.
+The whole dataset, code, and models of CVB-Mapping will be released later.

 ![image1](https://github.com/Daniel-Chender/CVB-Mapping/assets/87884883/a600edb8-901b-4cdb-9237-41d65dad38c2)
 <center>The overall framework of our proposed CVB-Mapping for large-scale fine-grained building attributes mapping</center>